RecentNews_Bikers_Rail Trail.1

 McGill assisted the Rail Trail Partners with a presentation of the project to the RHI Legacy Foundation, which provided $4.25 million of funding for the project.

-Rail trail playground.
-3“The Thermal Belt Rail Trail was a perfect fit in the focus area of active living for RHI Legacy Foundation,” said Terry Hines, Executive Director of RHI Legacy Foundation.
+Rail Trail playground.3“The Thermal Belt Rail Trail was a perfect fit in the focus area of active living for RHI Legacy Foundation,” said Terry Hines, Executive Director of RHI Legacy Foundation.
 “Our foundation is committed to improving the health and wellness of Rutherford County citizens and the trail offers physical activity opportunities at low or no cost and is easily accessible along its 13.5-mile corridor.”

 Contributing to Communities